odytrice/Operation/ReadMe.md

 ##Operation and Operation&lt;T&gt;
 At the Heart of the libaray are two types.
 They are `Operation` and `Operation<T>`.
 An Operation represents the output of a piece of computation.
-It has two states: Successful or Failed It also contains a helpful message that states why the piece of computation failed. `Operation<T>` also posesses a `Result` property that contains the Result of that Computation.
+It has two states: Success or Failure It also contains a helpful message that states why the piece of computation failed. `Operation<T>` also posesses a `Result` property that contains the Result of that Computation.

-For more information about the `Monad` pattern, Checkout this Talk by Ben Albahari
+For more information about the `Monad` pattern, Checkout this Talk by Ben Albahari about Programming with Purity

 [![Programming with Purity](http://img.youtube.com/vi/aZCzG2I8Hds/mqdefault.jpg)](http://www.youtube.com/watch?v=aZCzG2I8Hds)<br/>
 Programming with Purity